 Our first step was to understand the current recycling drivers for plastic waste within the healthcare setting.
-We found that many domestic healthcare systems recognize that setting goals for the recycling of their municipal solid waste stream is an important aspect of an integrated waste program.^{vi} These materials enter a developing recycling marketplace where mechanical recycling is the most common option.
-We performed a literature review of life cycle assessment (LCA) studies^{vii} comparing four different disposal methods: 1) mechanical recycling (back to polymers); 2) feed stock recycling (back to monomer); 3) incineration with energy recovery systems (for heating systems or electricity generation); and 4) modern landfill disposal.
+We found that many domestic healthcare systems recognize that setting goals for the recycling of their municipal solid waste stream is an important aspect of an integrated waste program.
+These materials enter a developing recycling marketplace where mechanical recycling is the most common option.
+We performed a literature review of life cycle assessment (LCA) studies comparing four different disposal methods: 1) mechanical recycling (back to polymers); 2) feed stock recycling (back to monomer); 3) incineration with energy recovery systems (for heating systems or electricity generation); and 4) modern landfill disposal.
 We concluded that mechanical recycling of waste plastics has a lower environmental impact than other disposal options due to the benefits of avoiding virgin plastic production.
-Our findings, which indicate mechanical recycling as the preferred waste management option after source reduction and reuse, echo the EPA waste hierarchy guidance^{viii}.
-Considering the rise in the global markets for recycled plastic, HPRC set out to pilot a mechanical recycling methodology for one of the most challenging types--mixed-flexible packaging materials--because they are made from multiple plastic resins and easily confused, visually, with other types of material.
+Our findings, which indicate mechanical recycling as the preferred waste management option after source reduction and reuse, echo the EPA waste hierarchy guidance as the preferred waste management option after source reduction and reuse, echo the EPA waste hierarchy guidance one of the most challenging types-mixed-flexible packaging materials-because they are made from multiple plastic resins and easily confused, visually, with other types of material.